-The City and the employee bargaining units will continue to pursue affordable, quality benefits through review of benefit plans and community resources in an effort to identify creative strategies for providing quality employee benefits at reasonable rates.
-The City's membership in the CSAC EIA Insurance Authority has achieved savings in health costs through the combined purchasing power of the member agencies.
+The City and the employee bargaining units will continue to pursue affordable, quality benefits through review of benefit plans and community resources to identify creative strategies for providing quality employee benefits at reasonable rates.
+The City's membership in the PRISM Insurance Authority has achieved savings in health costs through the combined purchasing power of the member agencies.
 Retiree healthcare continues as a significant issue as the number of employees approaching retirement age increases.